ToposInstitute/RelationalThinking-Book/_sources/chp4-graph-relationships.md

 The vertex and arrow maps for our graph injections were all one-to-one.
 Each vertext in graph 1 was sent to a unique vertix in graph 2, and similarly each arrow was sent to a unique destination.

 Consider the following source map.
-First of all, we can see that it satisfies out commutativity condition:
+First of all, we can see that it satisfies out commutativity condition, in that all squares from the upper left are closed.

 ```{image} assets//Ch3/EMBED.gif